 Senior Citizen Medication, Intervention, and Solutions Service

 If you are a senior citizen (65+) or know of a senior experiencing problems with “too much medication” (e.g. pain killers, sedatives, sleeping pills), we may be able to help.
 Older people often develop problems with memory, daily function, and mood due to commonly prescribed medications.
 We can provide an expert individualized outpatient evaluation of medications followed by recommendations for treatment.

-The MICA Partial Hospital serves patients dealing with co-occurring mental illness and chemical addiction who require daily medical and nursing attention due to the intensity of their addiction and the severity of their psychiatric problem.
-A five hour a day structured group treatment program following the 12 step model provides patients with critical services that will allow them to learn the skills required to control their symptoms, lead productive lives, and prevent relapse.
+The Dual Diagnosis Partial Hospital program serves patients dealing with co-occurring behavioral health and chemical addiction and require daily medical and nursing attention due to the intensity of their addiction and the severity of their psychiatric problem.
+A five-hour day in a structured group treatment program provides patients with acute level services permitting them to learn the skills required to manage their symptoms, lead productive lives, and prevent relapse.

 Intensive Outpatient Program